rnavudur/RAG-Driven-Climate-Aware-GPS-Navigator/README.md

 - ✅ **Styling**: Professional design with animations
 - 🔄 **Data Integration**: Mock data (ready for real APIs)
 - 🔄 **Routing Engine**: Basic structure (ready for pgRouting)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.